ianstormtaylor/slate/docs/walkthroughs/02-adding-event-handlers.md

           if (event.key === '&') {
             // Prevent the ampersand character from being inserted. event.preventDefault()
-            // Execute a command to insert text when the event occurs. editor.exec({ type: 'insert_text', text: 'and' })
+            // insert text when the event occurs. editor.insertText('and')
           }
         }}
       />